FAQs for members

 You can make either a binding or non-binding beneficiary nomination on your account.

-If you nominate a non-binding beneficiary, the Trustee will always consider your wishes in regards to your nominated beneficiary but the Trustee is not bound to follow your nomination.
+If you nominate a non-binding beneficiary, the Trustee will always consider your wishes in regards to your nominated beneficiary but the Trustee is not legally bound to follow your nomination.

 A binding nomination instructs the Trustee how to pay your death benefit in the event of your death, and if your nomination is valid, the Trustee must follow it no matter how your circumstances have changed.
 A valid binding death benefit nomination remains in effect for three years and must be renewed before the expiry for it to remain valid.